-- Honey - there is no need to use an expensive artisinal honey.
-Just use the basic wildflower or clover 100% honey.
+- Honey - there is no need to use expensive artisan honey.
+Just use the basic wildflower or clover 100%, honey.

-- Nuts - Pecans, walnuts, slivered almonds, macadamia nuts, pistachios are all delicious options.
+- Nuts - Pecans, walnuts, slivered almonds, macadamia nuts, and pistachios are all delicious options.

 - Seeds - Sesame, chia, pepitas, etc.

 - Dried Fruit - Raisins, cranberries, apples, etc. are all delicious options.